 Learn how to make the best pita bread recipe in the oven or on the stovetop with just 5 simple ingredients.
-This easy pita bread recipe tastes authentic and is perfectly soft and crispy.
+This easy recipe tastes authentic and is perfectly soft and crispy.

 Homemade hummus and pita bread with fresh veggies is one of my favorite snacks.
 I was craving some last week, so I decided to make my own and it turned out so good!
 It was surprisingly very easy to make!

-This pita bread recipe can be made 2 ways – in the oven or on the stove.
+This recipe can be made 2 ways – in the oven or on the stove.
 I’ve found cooking it on the stove is easier, however it results in a more chewy pita bread.
-If you want a true authentic pita bread, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
+If you want a true authentic pita, I recommend cooking in the oven and lightly misting the dough with water just before it goes in.
 This will help the dough puff up and become crispy, light and airy.